Welcome to the teacher’s guide to the Tennessee History for Kids booklet Your Land, My Land [2019 edition].

 The booklet contains a satellite image of Africa.
 Click on the left to see a satellite image of South America.
 See if your students can find which parts of South America are rainforest, which parts are desert, and which parts are snow-covered mountains.

 As students learn about things such as the Equator and Prime Meridian, please remember to emphasize that these are imaginary lines, sort of like borders, which you can’t really see.
-Although you can see the Equator and the Prime Meridian on a globe, you can’t see them from an airplane as you cross them from the sky.
+Although you can see the Equator and the Prime Meridian on a globe, you can’t see them from an airplane as you cross them on an airplane.

 Having said that, there are many places in the world where there are markers and monuments at the Equator and Prime Meridian, such as the photo on page 8.